pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-like-midjourney-but-with-an-api.md

 ---
-title: 'like midjourney, but with an api [draft]'
+title: 'like midjourney, but with an api'
 author: kindest
 date: 2025-07-17 16:20:00 +0200
 categories: [Blogging]